ProjectPythia/pythia-foundations/foundations/github/github-cloning-forking.md

 _push_ or submitting a _pull request_, the topics of later sections in this guide).

-Cloning and forking are often used together (more on this later).
+Cloning and forking are often used together.
 The illustration below demonstrates the process of forking a remote repository (UPSTREAM), followed by cloning the newly created ORIGIN.